 In the meantime, if you are applying for naturalized citizenship, you can expect to have your fingerprints taken.
 This is ordinarily done by USCIS, at a facility called an Application Support Center or ASC (hopefully near where you live).
-(See "Where Do I Get Photos and Fingerprints Taken for My N-400 Citizenship Application?")

 If you have some physical issue or disability that makes it difficult for you to provide fingerprints, USCIS should be willing to make special accommodations for you; and if all else fails, to waive (overlook) the fingerprint requirement entirely.